alteryx/promote-python/examples/check_env/upgrade-dependencies.md

-## Upgrade promote-app Python dependencies when deploying a model
+## Upgrade Python dependencies when deploying a model

 ### Purpose
 ML is growing fast.
 Promote-app platform was built couple years ago.
 And Some ML modules require higher/newer version of dependencies.